Legal data and semantic annotation services through text mining are at the core of the ManyLaws project.

 To support this task, ManyLaws enlisted the help of a supercomputer, the Greek ARIS High Performance Computer.
 ARIS is capable of processing data much faster than your average computer: while a personal desktop would need ten hours to process 100 volumes of data, ARIS can complete the same task in just 5 minutes.

-ARIS ran ManyLaws’ legal data and semantic annotation services on the thin node island throughout the month of June 2020.
+ARIS will ran ManyLaws’ legal data and semantic annotation services on the thin node island throughout the month of August 2020.